10 Awesome, Family-Friendly, All-Inclusive Caribbean Getaways For The Winter! (Part 1)

 Step 2 - Hardscaping

 Take into consideration how much space you want to dedicate to outdoor furnishings, shaded conversation areas, pathways, and sunbathing.
 A wider hardscaping around the pool means the greenery around it will be farther back and won't get splashed as much.
 This is something to consider when choosing plants because some can handle chlorinated water and some cannot.
 If you should happen to have a saltwater pool, this is an even more important consideration because plants in general cannot tolerate the salt.
-So if slashing water is a consideration, you can opt for some landscaping rocks such as gravel, river rock, or lava rock with some really cool larger decorative rock or stone pieces.
+So if splashing water is a consideration, you can opt for some landscaping rocks such as gravel, river rock, or lava rock with some really cool larger decorative rock or stone pieces.

 Step 3 - Plant Life